PhilSA/Trove/com.trove.eventsystems/Documentation~/index.md

 There are two main ways to handle polymorphic events in this system.

 The first and most recommended way is to create an event polymorphic struct using the Trove Polymorphic Structs package, and then simply use the generated polymorphic struct as your event struct in a regular event system.
 This means you would use the regular "Global Event" or "Entity Event" templates for this, and not the "Global PolyByteArray Event" or "Entity PolyByteArray Event".
+(Or, you could write your own "polymorphic" struct by hand).

 The second way is theoretically more efficient, but comes with more pitfalls and limitations, so it should mainly be considered for events that are extremely performance-critical AND that can vary in size greatly.
 In this approach, you'd create an event type from either the "Global PolyByteArray Event" or "Entity PolyByteArray Event" template.
 These templates come with a pre-made polymorphic struct that you can customize.
 The advantage of this approach is that it will serialize/deserialize events to byte arrays, meaning there will be no potential waste of space if you have event types that vary greatly in size.
 This can improve performance.
 This approach only supports writing events to streams (not queues), and events must be read from byte arrays using a special iterator type, so it is less easy to use.
 The serialized event bytes data is also not suitable for sending over netcode or saving to disk, because of the possibility of different platforms interpreting the types with different sizes.
 So these events should only ever exist in a temporary non-netcoded runtime context.